 Our estimates of the treatment effect will be entirely driven by the compliers.
 With IV we estimate a Local Average Treatment Effect: the average treatment effect on the compliant subpopulation.
 This implies that IV is not informative for always takers and for never takers, as the intrument has no power to shift the treatment status for these groups.
-As an aside, this is somewhat analagous to fixed effects models in panels, where estimates are driven only by units who 'change' within the panel.
+Imbens and Angrist (1994, p.
+470) make the point that this is analogous to fixed effects models in panels, where estimates are driven only by units who 'change' within the panel, and as such findings are only informative for individuals for whom the variable of interest changes within the panel.